TC-ChangMin/ACS1111-Bank_Account/readme.md

 # ACS1111 Bank Account Assignment

-An assignment to learn OOP using python classes
+An assignment to learn OOP using python classes.

-Language used: Python
+To start, uncomment each line you want to test